ElektraInitiative/libelektra/src/plugins/logchange/README.md

     kdb mount logchange.dump user/logchange dump logchange

-Configure the plugin with `get=on` to enable printing before a configuration is loaded.
-For example, `kdb gmount logchange get=on`.
+Configure the plugin with `get=1` to enable printing when configuration is loaded.
+For example, `kdb gmount logchange get=1`.